For many teens, life’s tough choices begin with bad food

 Myra Jackson refuses to eat lunch in D.C.’s H.D.
 Woodson High School cafeteria because, she said, she just can’t stomach hamburgers or grilled sandwiches topped with “fake cheese.”

 The people who prepare and serve food to students “are not doing their job.
 Most students just go to Popeye’s,” said the 16-year-old who, along with 19-year-old Jeff Witherspoon, recently talked at a D.C.
-Council hearing urban violence and food woes.
+Council hearing about urban violence and food woes.

 “I never eat the school lunches because they were just too nasty,” said Witherspoon, a 2016 graduate of Friendship Collegiate High School in Northeast D.C.
 “I usually got Pop Tarts, Honey Buns or a Snickers bar from the school store.”

 In the shadows of the U.S. Capitol and just a few blocks from Baltimore’s famed Inner Harbor, school children are making meal choices by pushing money through holes in bulletproof glass at corner stores or carry-outs.

 Witherspoon said the most popular after-school food among his peers is fries covered with catsup and, for those with more money, it is “fried chicken and fries.”

 Now that Witherspoon has graduated from high school, he has changed his diet to more healthy food and is surprised that he is losing weight.
 “I am getting slimmer.”
 He also feels better mentally and physically.